One weight loss mistake you don’t know you’re making | weight loss and probiotics

-It began with two mice—one skinny, one fat.
+Let’s chat about weight loss and probiotics.
+It began with two mice—one skinny, one overweight.
 Scientists moved the gut bacteria of the fat mouse into the skinny mouse.

 Here’s where things get interesting: Within two weeks, the skinny mouse was fat.
 Not because it was eating more.
 Not because it had switched its diet around.